Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 ### Interpretation

-We chose a permutation test with the mean difference in kills at 25 minutes as the test statistic, because our goal was to compare the average performance of Mid laners and ADCs.
+I chose a permutation test with the mean difference in kills at 25 minutes as the test statistic, because our goal was to compare the average performance of Mid laners and ADCs.
 This choice offers a statistically valid and interpretable way to assess whether role impacts in-game performance and are appropriate given the exploratory nature of our dataset and question.

 The negative mean difference indicates that ADCs have, on average, more kills at 25 minutes than Mid laners.
 A p-value of 0.0 suggests this result is statistically significant at the 0.05 level.
 Thus, we reject the null hypothesis in favor of the alternative: **ADCs statistically outperform Mid laners** in kill count at the 25-minute mark, contrary to initial expectations.